SkyForgerUK/Project_2_RPSSL/README.md

 ### Navigation Bar and Footer
 Both Nav bar and footer are responsive to the size of the screen being used to read the website.
 - __Navigation Bar:__
-    - Nav bar holds abreviation of the games ful name and a stylised button that brings up rulls on a pop-up window.
+    - Nav bar holds abreviation of the games full name and a stylised button that brings up rulls on a pop-up window.
 - __Footer:__
     - Footer contains full name of the game and is ised to give the site a better visual look.
 ## Landing Page